markuched13/markuched13.github.io/posts/pg/breakout.md

 git@breakout:/var/log/gitlab/puma$
 ```

-Now after cron runs i'll unzip the zip file to see if succesfully extracted the root's ssh key
+Now after cron runs i'll unzip the zip file to see if we succesfully extracted the root's ssh key

 ```
 coaran@breakout:~$ cd /opt/backups/